 At any rate, this was inevitable.
 Mobile phone companies offering unlimited data plans in the era of the smartphone is suicidal.
 It would be like the water company offering you all-the-Evian you can drink.

 I really don’t get the whole idea that data should be free.
 It’s a silly notion of entitlement, like you should be able to go to the laundromat and pay one quarter to do as many loads of laundry as possible.
 Why should the mobile world be different than any other business?

 The bottom line is that AT&T — and next Verizon — are prepping in advance for a major paradigm shift in their market, as 4G will move nearly the entire network to data.

 Better to get this out of the way now, before the next wave of smartphones hit and even more data is consumed.
-As our new “Data Deluge” report points out, as soon as 4G hits folks will start going wild, as data-access rates increase up to 15X those of 3G and data consumption goes up orders of magnitude.
+As soon as 4G hits folks will start going wild, as data-access rates increase up to 15X those of 3G and data consumption goes up orders of magnitude.

-But before you freak out, throw your iPhone in the trash, and contempate a lawsuit, let’s let cooler heads prevail:
+But before you freak out, throw your iPhone in the trash, and contemplate a lawsuit, let’s let cooler heads prevail:

 AT&T’s BIGGEST PLAN INCLUDES 2GB FOR $25.